gderijp/discordBot-SterrenNL/README.md

     ```

 ### Note
-If you want to edit or add a command to your bot (while it's not running), run `deploy-commands.js` so the commands get updated:
+- If you want to edit or add a command to your bot (while it's not running), run `deploy-commands.js` so the commands get updated in discord:
 ```
 node deploy-commands.js
 ```
+- If you wish to change the radio station, I advise you to visit [this site](https://www.webradiostreams.nl/) or other sites with a mp3-link to listen to the radio live.
+After finding your favorite station, head to `play.js` and change the `resource = createAudioResource('https://icecast.omroep.nl/radio2-sterrennl-mp3');` to your preferred station.

 ## Notes
 Contributions are welcome!
 If you find any bugs, feel free to let me know (or pretend they don't exist :p).